-For the minimalist: Hey, sometimes all of those fancy gadgets just get in the way.
+For the minimalist: Sometimes, all of those fancy gadgets just get in the way.
 The Primula takes it back to just the basics.
-You need a kettle or some mode of heating up water with it, but it’s so no-nonsense, you just can’t fault it.
+You need a kettle or some mode of heating up water with it, but it’s so no-nonsense.
+You just can’t fault it.

 Just because you’re going to be living out in the wild doesn’t mean you have to forgo a great cup of the good stuff.
 Choose your device and hit the trails!